Hyphessobrycon heliacus – Kitty Tetra

 Biotope

 Hyphessobrycon heliacus is found in the wild in Brazil.
-The fish live in the upper reaches of the Rio Tapajós basin, specifically in the Rio Teles Pires and its tributaries in the state of Mato Grosso.
-They are river fish that live in the slow-flowing, marginal parts of streams with a muddy bottom and lots of underwater plants.
-The banks of these waters are covered with vegetation, including aquatic and marsh plants, decaying organic matter and roots.
+The fish live in the upper reaches of the Rio Tapajós river basin, specifically in the Rio Teles Pires and its tributaries in the state of Mato Grosso.
+They are river fish that live in the slow-flowing, marginal parts of streams with muddy bottoms and abundant underwater plants.
+The banks of these waters are overgrown with vegetation, including aquatic and marsh plants, decaying organic material, and roots.
 The bottom consists of mud.

 The fish live in a tropical climate with a water temperature between 23°C and 28°C.